According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 Bring a pair of binoculars and use a hide.

-For example, the Hawesewater reserve (located in the Lake District) recently opened a hide you can book for guided badger-watching.
+For example, the Hawesewater reserve (located in the Lake District) recently opened a hide that can be booked for guided badger-watching.

 This story is brought to you in partnership with the RSPB Shop.